-This post, June 2021Wrap-Up & July TBR, contains affiliate links.
+This post, June 2021Wrap-Up and July TBR, contains affiliate links.
 You are not obligated to purchase from these links, but doing so helps support the blog at no additional cost to you.
 Sharing and following are great free ways to show your support and are equally appreciated!

 What I Read in June 2021